m4tan/netisu-api/README.md

 # Netisu API
-Unofficial list of all of the API endpoints I could find check files for it
+Unofficial list of all of the API endpoints I could find<br>
+check files for it